 Author: Lois Lowry

 The story is set in 1943 Copenhagen, Denmark.
 It is the middle of World War II, and ten-year-old Annemarie Johansen’s family takes her best friend Ellen Rosen into their home to protect her from Nazi persecution.
 Annemarie is puzzled by the chaos unleashed by the war while the story tells how a group of Danish resistance helps thousands of Jews escape from the country.
-The book is a touching tale of war, oppression, hope, and friendship narrated in a way that a fourth and fifth grader can understand.
+The book is a touching tale of war, oppression, empathy, hope, and friendship narrated in a way that is suitable for a fourth and fifth grader’s understanding.